ruanpereira/Arch_EXP/README.md

 ## Conclusion <a name="Conclusion"></a>
 From this, my gratuation took some of my soul for a while.
 Consider this the end of this sprint os experience, since i no longer remember what i was writing.
 I decided to make a new start point.
 More organized, more explained, more detailed.
-But experiences are experiences, and this is an experience.
+But experiences are experiences, and this is an experience on my usage with Arch Linux.

+I love it.
+It is a system that have enable the options that to me is entertaining and also amusing.
+Also, as a rolling release, you have acess to the newest functionality releases on each program.
+This comes a a gift and a curse.

 ![This](https://www.reddit.com/r/unixporn/comments/vngxl0/which_wm_is_better_bspwm_or_awesome/) post on reddit unix porn summerize how choosing a WM works, with lots of toughts about it, but one made it CLEAR AS WATER for me:
 "